osilab-kaist/smac_exp/index.md

 <br/>

 Offensive scenarios provide learning of multi-stage tasks without direct incentives in MARL challenges.
 We suggest that agents should accomplish goals incrementally, such as eliminating adversaries after locating them.
 To observe a clear multi-stage structure, we allocate thirteen supplies to the allies more than the enemies.
 Hence, as soon as enemies are located, the agents rapidly learn to destroy enemies.
-As detailed in the previous table, in SMAC+, agents will not have a chance to get a reward if they do not encounter adversaries.
+As detailed in the previous table, in SMAC-Exp, agents will not have a chance to get a reward if they do not encounter adversaries.
 This is because there are only three circumstances in which agents can get rewards: when agents defeat an adversary, kill an adversary, or inflict harm on an adversary.
 As a result, the main challenges necessitate not only micro-management, but also exploration to locate enemies.

 |     Scenario      | Distance from opponents   |
 |:---------------:  |:------------------:       |